 I recently caught a story on NPR’s website about a trend they termed, “The End of Gender.”
 The article pointed to evidence such as an androgynous Australian model who walks runways for both women’s and men’s fashion, parents raising a child in gender-neutral fashion to allow the fullest room for choice, and a J. Crew advertisement featuring a boy with pink toenails.
-Not surprised by this supposed trend, I instantly thought of three good reasons for it, viewed through my interdimensional lens:
+Not surprised by this supposed trend, I instantly thought of at least three good reasons for it, viewed through my multidimensional lens.

 Our favorite life-color expert, Pamala Oslie, says this about people whose basic life frequency becomes visible by an Indigo color in their auras, in the fascinating study of Life Colors: